Heroshini Komali

 Heroshini Komali is an Indian actress who has appeared in Telugu and Tamil films.
 After beginning her career as a television host, she has been seen in films including NTR: Kathanayakudu (2019) and Kaalangalil Aval Vasantham (2022).

 Career

-Heroshini was born in 1997 to magician Vasanth Ramadugu.
+Heroshini was born in 1997 or 1998 to magician Vasanth Ramadugu.
 She began her entertainment career, aged 14, as a television host for the comedy show Navvulata produced for TV9 Telugu.
 She worked on the show with her sister Devarshini, often performing mimicry routines of popular Telugu film personalities, and the duo became known in the Telugu entertainment industry as the "Komali sisters".
 Along with her commitments for the show, she pursued a degree in mass communications at St. Mary's College, Hyderabad.